vatsaltailor/Generating-Product-Embeddings/README.md

 One way to go about this is to generate a product embedding, and there are many proven methods to do so,

-Demonstrated here is a novel way to generate product embeddings using Deep Learning models!
+Demonstrated here is a novel way to generate product embeddings using Deep Learning models, trained on Amazon product data.